NeuroTechX/ntx_slack_archive/studentclubs.md

  >Education Changes the World!
 Check out our latest Q&amp;A with Sayan Faraz and his team from NeurotechUofT student club to see how they push neurotech innovation at the University of Toronto: <https://medium.com/neurotechx/q-a-with-neurotechuoft-d46c06f15126>

+11/8/2017 10:45 AM

+ **pia.michel** :

+ >Is there a student club in the Netherlands or people interested in getting together?